KRNO

-KRNO (106.9 FM, "Sunny 106.9") is a commercial radio station, licensed to Incline Village, Nevada, and broadcasting to Reno, Carson City, and surrounding areas, including Lake Tahoe.
-It is owned by the Reno Media Group and airs an adult contemporary radio format.
-For much of November and December, it switches to all-Christmas music.

-The station's studios are located on Matley Lane in Reno, and its transmitter is located on Slide Mountain.
-KRNO has an effective radiated power (ERP) of 35,000 watts.
+KRNO (106.9 FM, "Sunny 106.9") is a commercial radio station licensed to Incline Village, Nevada, United States, and broadcasting to Reno, Carson City, and surrounding areas, including Lake Tahoe.
+It is owned by the Reno Media Group and airs an adult contemporary format, with studios on Matley Lane in Reno, and transmitter sited on Slide Mountain.

 KRNO also rebroadcasts on FM translators K258BN in Verdi at 99.5 FM to cover northwest Reno and K292EP in Incline Village at 106.3 FM to cover the northern Lake Tahoe area.

 History

-In August 1975, KRNO signed on the air.
-It was originally licensed in Reno, as the FM counterpart to KCBN 1230 AM.
+KRNO signed on the air in July 1974.
+It was originally licensed in Reno, as the FM counterpart to KCBN (1230 AM).
 The two stations were owned by B.B.C., Inc. While the AM station played Top 40 hits, KRNO had an easy listening format.
 In the 1980s, it gradually moved to soft adult contemporary music.